veista/modbus_bridge/README.md

 ### Configuration

 ## Known Limitations
- - Only one TCP Master is supported at the same time. **Unpredicted behaviour may occur if multiple TCP masters make requests at the same time.**
+ - Only one TCP Client/Master is supported at the same time. **Unpredicted behaviour on end application may occur if multiple TCP Clients make requests at the same time.**